Parameter estimation and uncertainty quantification using information geometry: Introduction

 Due to the challenges associated with parameter estimation, we are often interested not only in point-estimates, but also the associated uncertainty \cite{DevenishNelson2010,Marino2008,Warne2017}.
 Quantifying and interpreting this uncertainty establishes a level of confidence in parameter estimates; and by extension, in the insights derived from the model.
 Further, this uncertainty quantification can give insights into \textit{identifiability}: whether the information in a data set can be used to infer unique or sufficiently precise parameter estimates for a given model \cite{Simpson2021}.
-Uncertainty quantification takes many forms, with common examples including Bayesian methods, profile likelihood, asymptotic analysis and bootstrapping \cite{Gelman1995,Frolich2014,Mitra2019,Vo2015,Warne2019}.
+Often we are concerned with both \textit{structural identifiability} and \textit{practical identifiability} \cite{Audoly2001,Hines2014,Simpson2020,Villaverde2016,Villaverde2019}.
+Structural identifiability can be thought of as a property of the underlying model structure and parameterisation; and refers to whether it is theoretically possible to determine unique parameter values, given an infinite amount of perfect noise-free data \cite{Browning2020,Simpson2021,Yeung2020}.
+Structural identifiability requires that unique parameter combinations precipitate distinct model outputs.
+Structural identifiability occurs if and only if the Fisher information matrix, which we soon discuss, is of full rank \cite{Komorowski2011}.
+In contrast, practical identifiability is less well defined, and depends on the quality and quantity of data available and existing knowledge of the parameters \cite{Browning2020}.
+In the context of profile likelihood methods, practical non-identifiability can manifest as contours of the log-likelihood function that do not admit closed levels; the log-likelihood does not reach a predetermined statistical threshold within the physical parameter regime \cite{Lill2019}.
+If a model is not structurally identifiable, it cannot be practically identifiable.

+\cbl Practical non-identifiability may be addressed either through improving data quantity or data quality \cite{Browning2020,Simpson2020}.
+Data quantity can be improved by increasing the number of observations; such as by making additional observations at different time points.
+Data quality may be improved through reducing the noise present in the data, for example by obtaining a dataset with reduced measurement error or repeating measurements across identically-prepared experiments \cite{Brouwer2016,Raue2009}.
+It is also possible to resolve practical non-identifiability through incorporating existing knowledge about parameters, such as physical constraints or information established in previous studies; or specifically in the Bayesian inferential framework, through informative priors \cite{Gelman1996}.
+Addressing structural non-identifiability is more challenging, for example this may necessitate a change to the underlying model structure \cite{Godfrey1980,Raue2009,Villaverde2016}.\cb